-Human resource divisions are tasked with not only finding suitable candidates for an open position, but also with ensuring that the new hire is a good fit in an existing, and evolving culture.
-This is because creating a productive workplace equates creating a profitable one.
+Human resource divisions are tasked with not only finding suitable candidates for an open position but also with ensuring that the new hire is a good fit in an existing and evolving culture.
+This is because creating a productive workplace equates to creating a profitable one.

 The corporate culture is loosely defined as a unique working environment.
 When seeking to build the best company culture possible, many HR professionals agree that providing the right incentives and rewards enables team-building, recognition, and greater achievement.
 However, traditional top-down employee recognition programs are becoming a thing of the past.
 In their place are rewards programs that use a points system.

 In this scenario, teams and individuals are aware of what is expected to win points and what the eventual rewards will be.
 These can range from a day off to a gift card.
 Standing out among their peers is also recognized in a number of ways, including receiving an impromptu ovation from co-workers for a job well done.
 The point is not to attract talent but to retain it and to support assimilation, collaboration, team building, and innovation.
 It is these attributes that comprise today’s best company culture.

 Learn more about how to create an organization that thrives and not just survives.
 Download our executive ebook.